Analysis: Why ex-coach Jody Wynn isn’t to blame for all of Husky women’s team’s struggles

 If newly hired coach Jody Wynn was going to have any kind of early success with the Washington women’s basketball team, then it was imperative that she convince freshman star Aari McDonald to remain with the Huskies.

-However, two months after Wynn’s arrival on Montlake, McDonald, left the program and transferred to Pac-12 rival Arizona.
+However, two months after Wynn’s arrival on Montlake, McDonald left the program and transferred to Pac-12 rival Arizona.

-Wildcats coach Adia Barnes, a former UW assistant under Wynn’s predecessor Mike Neighbors, promised McDonald would be the lead architect in an reclamation project and the focal point in an up-tempo offense.
+Wildcats coach Adia Barnes, a former UW assistant under Wynn’s predecessor Mike Neighbors, promised McDonald would be the lead architect in a reclamation project and the focal point in an up-tempo offense.

-It was an appealing pitch considering the 5-foot-7 point guard spent the previous season as the backup to Kelsey Plum, the NCAA all-time scoring leader who led the Huskies to three straight NCAA tournaments.
+It was an appealing pitch considering the 5-foot-7 point guard spent the previous season in the shadow of Kelsey Plum, the NCAA all-time scoring leader who led the Huskies to three straight NCAA tournaments.

-Meanwhile, Wynn promoted a family-style atmosphere along with her husband Derek, UW’s lead assistant, and often referred to herself as a “Mamma Bear.”
+Meanwhile, Wynn promoted a family-style atmosphere along with her husband Derek, UW’s lead assistant, and often referred to herself as a “Mama Bear.”
 She believed in a defensive-oriented brand of basketball devoid of stars in which literally anyone on the roster could start at any given time.

 During her first year at UW, Wynn rolled out 25 different lineups while the Huskies stumbled to a 7-23 finish.

-To be fair, Wynn inherited a depleted Husky team that lost a pair of All-Americans in Plum and Chantel Osahor, UW’s all-time leading rebounder, as well as senior forwards Katie Collier (and Heather Corral.
+To be fair, Wynn inherited a depleted Husky team that lost a pair of All-Americans in Plum and Chantel Osahor, UW’s all-time leading rebounder, as well as senior forwards Katie Collier and Heather Corral.

-Wynn scrambled to assemble a four-player incoming freshman class and nearly kept the roster in tact.
+Wynn scrambled to assemble a four-player incoming freshman class and nearly kept the roster intact.
 McDonald was the only UW player who immediately transferred, but she was the person the Huskies needed the most.

-Four years later, McDonald, the Pac-12’s Player of the Year, and No. 3 seed Arizona claimed a berth to the NCAA tournament – 16 years after its last appearance – on the same day Washington dismissed Wynn.
+Four years later, McDonald was the Pac-12’s Player of the Year, and No. 3 seed Arizona claimed a berth to the NCAA tournament – 16 years after its last appearance – on the same day Washington dismissed Wynn.

 “It was a big day for our program,” McDonald said.
 “We hadn’t been to the tournament in 16 years.
 It’s a blessing.
 We’re never going to forget this moment.”